MoZhonghua/openwrt-xray/README.md

 make package/xray-core/{clean,compile} V=s
 ```

-- You can custom the features in `Xray Mini Configuration` option.
+- You can custom the features in `XRAY Configuration` option.

 3. UPX Compress